raisilhamn/main-site/content/jobs/M-math/index.md

 url: 'https://m-math.fst.unair.ac.id/'
 ---

-- Developed and shipped highly interactive web applications for Apple Music using Ember.js
+- Designing and creating visually appealing and user-friendly websites using WordPress and Figma.
-- Built and shipped the Apple Music Extension within Facebook Messenger leveraging third-party and internal APIs
+- Customizing website templates and themes using CSS and JavaScript to match the client's brand and design requirements.
-- Architected and implemented the front-end of Apple Music's embeddable web player widget, which lets users log in and listen to full songs in the browser
+- Creating and implementing responsive designs that work seamlessly across multiple devices and screen sizes.
-- Contributed extensively to MusicKit.js, a JavaScript framework that allows developers to add an Apple Music player to their web apps
+- Continuously testing the website to identify and resolve any usability or technical issues.